CyberPoison/sentinel-cli-dvpn/README.md

 ```
 docker exec -it dvpn /bin/bash
 ```

+### in case the script has not been executed you can run the below commands.

-Go to docker exec and do:
+Go to docker container exec and do:
 ```
 sysctl -w "net.ipv6.conf.all.disable_ipv6 = 0"
 sysctl -w "net.ipv6.conf.all.disable_ipv6 = 0"